jamesla/cloud-project/README.md

 # Learning infrastructure as code

 The first part of a project for learning infrastructure as code.
+If you get stuck at any part please open an issue using the issue tab above.

 ## Setting up